rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 ## Use Case

-One great challenge of Mixed Reality is the usage of User Interfaces.
+One challenge of Mixed Reality is the usage of User Interfaces.
 Conventional 2D User Interfaces don't work due to a different set of input devices and true 3D interfaces are hard to implement and often bound to one specific use case.
 A convenient compromise are 3D widgets, which allow the usage of interfaces similar to 2D interfaces in a 3D environment.